jackdoe/berserk/README.txt

 INBOX:

-I am experimenting with some way to receive messages (without mail)
+I am experimenting with some way to receive messages (without smtp)

 example: